software-students-fall2023/3-python-package-exercise-prime-order/README.md

 ### Methods:
 1. `__init__(self) -> None`
-    * **Description**: Initializes the Hangman game with a set of words for different difficulty levels and other game parameters.
+    * **Description**: Initializes the Hangman game with a set of words for different difficulty levels.
     * **Parameters**: None.

 2. `reset(self, difficulty: str, attempts: int) -> None`
     * **Description**: Resets the game to the specified difficulty level and number of attempts.
     * **Parameters**:
         * difficulty (str): The difficulty level.
+Default difficulty is 'easy'.
         * attempts (int): The number of attempts allowed.
+Default number of attempts is 3.
         * Returns: None.

 3. `get_word_list(self, difficulty: str) -> list[str]`